 Scientific Name: Trachypithecus francoisi

-The slender black monkey with the hat-like crest known widely as François’s langur is actually anywhere from five to seven subspecies that have been grouped together for their genetic, behavioral, and geographic similarity.
+The slender black monkey with the hat-like crest known widely as François’ langur is actually anywhere from five to seven subspecies that have been grouped together for their genetic, behavioral, and geographic similarity.

 In addition to leaves, though, langurs also consume fruits, seeds, and occasionally insects.

-PHYSICAL CHARACTERISTICS: Adult François’s langurs have a distinctive crest of hair on their heads and white mutton chop sideburns that contrast sharply with their predominantly black bodies and faces.
-Males are a little larger than females, but both sexes are roughly two feet tall, and have long tails and delicate hands.
+PHYSICAL CHARACTERISTICS: Adult François’ langurs have a distinctive crest of hair on their heads and white mutton chop sideburns that contrast sharply with their predominantly black bodies and faces.
+Males are a little larger than females, but both sexes are roughly two feet tall, and have 32 to 35 inch-long tails and delicate hands.
 Infants have bright ginger fur, which may aid mothers in keeping track of their babies.
 Their color changes to the less conspicuous black after roughly one year.

 François’ langurs tend to live in “harems” of a single male and many females, plus all of their offspring.
 When infants are born, they are cared for by both their own mothers and unrelated babysitters—called “allomothers” or sometimes “aunts.”
 This behavior may provide parenting practice for young langurs who have not yet had offspring of their own, as well as giving moms a much-needed break.